NATO hopes to end Libya mission soon, outlines criteria

-U.S. Defense Secretary Leon Panetta said there was "a pretty clear consensus" among NATO defense ministers, who met in Brussels to chart an end to the mission, and they would look closely at the battle for Gaddafi's home town of Sirte.
+U.S. Defence Secretary Leon Panetta said there was "a pretty clear consensus" among NATO defence ministers, who met in Brussels to chart an end to the mission, and they would look closely at the battle for Gaddafi's home town of Sirte.

 "There are some important guidelines to look at: one, what happens in Sirte.
 Number two, does the regime maintain the capability to attack civilians?
 Number three, does Gaddafi maintain any kind of command capability?
 Number four, what is the state of the opposition forces to be able to provide security?" he told a news conference.